Paolo Rossi, Udinese vs Juventus, May 1982.

 Clubs: Leicester City, Everton, Barcelona, Tottenham Hotspur, Nagoya Grampus Eight.

 Unlike many traditional centre forwards, Rossi lacked a physical presence and had a very slight build, but he was quick off the mark, agile and had razor-sharp reactions.
 And as with all great poachers he had an eye for goal and a natural ability to read the game and to anticipate where best to position himself for goal scoring opportunities.

 Unlike many goal poachers, Rossi actually started out as a winger at Lanerossi Vicenza.
-It was down to a team-mate's injury that he got moved into a central position and it soon turned into something of a master-stroke as he suddenly found himself topping the scoring charts for Serie B in 1977, before doing exactly the same in Serie A the following year, 1977-78.
+It was down to a team-mate's injury that he got moved into a central position and it soon turned into something of a master-stroke as he suddenly found himself topping the scoring charts for Serie B in 1977, before doing exactly the same in Serie A the following year, 1977-78, and winning the Capocannoniere award.
 This domestic form saw Rossi picked for the Argentina '78 World Cup, an opportunity which he grabbed fully, scoring three goals and being named as the tournament’s second best player, behind Mario Kempes.
 Four years later at Espana '82 he would go one better than this, not only being named the player of the tournament but also claiming the Golden Boot as the tournament's top scorer with six goals, three of them in that epic encounter with Brazil.

 In between these two World Cup tournaments, Rossi did actually have to sit out the Europa '80 European Championships, on home soil, as he’d been banned for two years as part of the Totonero match-fixing scandal.
 Yet despite this controversy, it's his goalscoring exploits leading the Azzurri to World Cup glory in 1982 for which he's best remembered.

 Clubs: Juventus, Como, Vicenza, Perugia, Milan, Hellas Verona.